bbende134/earth-embedding-sandbox-hun/README.md

  - **1. Consolidate**: Re-chunk the embeddings to make them contiguous in the embedding dimension, and stride the first MeanPool reduction.
 Run it with `make consolidate-<dataflow/local>`
  - **2. Reduce**: Stride the remaining MeanPool reductions, resulting in 8,16,32,64,128, and 256px (i.e. up to 2.5km square) reductions.
 Run `make reduce-<dataflow/local>`.
  - **3. Load into DB**: Load the embeddings into the vector database and index them.

+ ### Backup / Restore database

+ Following the instructions [here](https://milvus.io/blog/how-to-use-milvus-backup-tool-step-by-step-guide.md), you can backup and restore milvus databases to/from cloud storage.

+ 1. Download the `.tar` and extract the binary to `./infra`
+ 2. You can restore the database using `./infra/milvus-backup restore`

 **Troubleshooting xarray-beam and xee**